burrt/burrt.github.io/_posts/2020-04-07-rich-dad-poor-dad.md

 > Keep using your **brain**, work for free, and soon your mind will show you ways of making money far beyond what I could ever pay you.

 So much of the book is centered around using your brain - your greatest asset - constantly in all situations and in order to really push it, allow yourself to be pressured.
-Working for free is one way, and another method iss to reward yourself first before paying his bills.
+Working for free is one way, and another method is to reward yourself first before paying your bills.
 Imagination and creativity is key to success and wealth.

 ### Why Teach Financial Literacy

 > It's not how much money you make.
 It's how much money you keep.

-Today's world is increasingly becoming faster, particularly with the emergence of technology thus it's imperative that we invest in our greatest wealth - education.
-Be prepared to be flexible, keep and open mind an learn - then you grow richer despite tough changes.
+Today's world is increasingly becoming faster, particularly with the dominance of technology, thus it's imperative that we invest in our greatest wealth - education.
+Be prepared to be flexible, keep an open mind an learn - then you grow richer despite tough changes.
 If you think money will solve problems, then you will have a tough time. **Intelligence** solves problems and produces money.
 Money without financial intelligence is money soon gone.

 The rich dad couldn't stress the importance of financial literacy to the to kids enough but neither did he tell them to neglect their education which is modelled on the principle to "work for money".
 Knowledge was still crucial but to understand how to use it financially is an altogether different problem that isn't taught at schools.